What is equity release?

 - How will borrowing a lump sum or increasing your income affect your tax liability?

 - How will having an outstanding debt against your property affect your future housing options?
-Could you end up owing more than your property is worth?

 - What will happen to anyone living with you when you die or if you move? – Will they lose their home?